faylang/fay-jquery/README.md

 Fay jQuery
 ==========

 jQuery bindings for Fay.
-This project is experimental and not suitable for production purposes.
+This project is experimental, but seems to work pretty well!

 The short-term goals of this project are to help discover the real world requirements of Fay and to invite bikeshedding over the fay-jquery API.
 That